BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 *Stone Trolls often dwell in The Misty Mountains;*

 *hulking and vicious creatures that relish causing pain to those they encounter.
-Yet these creatures have one distinct weakness â€” the sun.
+Yet these creatures have one distinct weakness — the sun.
 Should a Stone Troll be caught within the sun's rays, they will quickly find themselves transmogrifying into the very substance that the mountain they herald from is made of.*

 *Bill, Bert and Tom are three such creatures.
 Venturing down from the mountains, further than any Stone Trolls had done in an Age, the Three Trolls set up camp at the aptly named Trollshaws.
 Quite how long they had spent in their dwellings remains unknown, but they had managed to build up an impressive hoard of treasure, weapons (including Sting, Glamdring and Orcrist) and, of course, gold.*